-Above: Artesania Prestige Decoupling Discs with white plastic (Nylon?) damping discs.
+Above: Artesania Prestige Decoupling Discs with white Nylon damping discs.
 The metal discs can also be fitted with black Neoprene damping discs.

-Where the spikes bases above all still worked with standard spikes, Ceraballs replace the pointy spike with a Ceramic ball captured in a cavity between two aluminium shapes, hence the name Cera-ball.
+Where the spike bases all work with standard spikes, Ceraballs replace the pointy spike with a Ceramic ball captured in a cavity between two aluminum shapes, hence the name Cera-ball.
 Previous experience with Ceraballs was only in the context of the use on Spider racks or directly between tables and components, never under a rack.
 Somehow Ceraballs always manage to combine the good aspects of spikes (transient sharpness and speed) without the lesser aspects (lack of body/bloom), while sounding less piercing in the treble.
-The result when used under the Radius racks turned out to be precisely the same, and they provided just the balance in sound that I needed for this setup.
+The result, when used under the Radius racks, turned out to be precisely the same, and they provided just the balance in sound that I needed for this setup.